heroiclabs/nakama-unreal/README.md

 1. [Unreal Engine](https://www.unrealengine.com/dashboard) 4.21 or greater.
 1. A compiler for the platform you are developing on, such as [Visual Studio](https://www.visualstudio.com/vs/community/) on Windows or [XCode](https://developer.apple.com/xcode/download/) on OSX.
 1. [nakama-unreal](https://github.com/heroiclabs/nakama-unreal/releases)

-Also, please ensure your Unreal project is a C++ project.
-If it is Blueprint only, you can add a new C++ file to your project in Unreal Editor via "File -> New C++ Class".
-Set it private and name it whatever you like.
-Having this file in your project lets Unreal know to look for C++ code.

 #### Setup